d-istratii/Software-Design/docs/assignment3.md

 # State machine diagrams

-Author: Anton Kolkma
+Author: A. Kolkma

-### **FantasySoccer**
+### **Launch Main Menu**

 ![State M system](StatemachineApp.jpeg)

-The **FantasySoccer** class is the main class of the program where it deals mostly with the relationship between user input and communicating with the football API.
-When a FantasySoccer object is created, it starts in an initial state called 'Idle waiting for input'.
+The **LaunchMainMenu** class is the main class of the program where it deals mostly with the relationship between user input and communicating with the football API.
+When a LaunchMainMenu object is created, it starts in an initial state called 'Idle waiting for input'.
 Once entering this state the program will output the available options to the user, the options being: 'Create team', 'Get information', 'Display teams', 'Display ratings', and 'Exit'.
 If the user inputs the 'Create team' option, the system state transitions to a composite state named 'Communicating with API', which consists of 2 substates named 'Creating team' and 'Retrieving API data'.
 First, the state transitions to the 'Creating team' substate, in which the program asks the user multiple questions to narrow the player choice.
 Each question will request data from the API, marked by the transition to the 'Retrieving API data' substate.
 When the data is retrieved, it enters a choice pseudostate where the next state depends on the guards.
 Since the initial option was to create the team, its respective guard is evaluated to be true and we return to the creating team substate.
 These substate transitions happen continually for each player until the team is full, then the substate transitions to the finished state.
 Once finished, the state transitions back to the initial 'Idle waiting for input' state.
 If the user inputs 'Get information', the program then asks specifically which information such as 'Standings', 'Scorers', or 'Schedule'.
 Once the choice is locked in, the state transitions into the Retrieving API data substrate as described before.
 Once data is collected, it comes to the choice pseudostate again except the guard for information is evaluated to be true and it transitions to a Printing state outside of the composite state.
 This state displays the requested data on the terminal, once completed it transitions back to the initial idle state.
 If the input was 'Display teams' or 'Display ratings', the program simply transitions to the printing state and displays whichever option was specified, then returns to idling.
 Finally, the 'Exit' option brings the object to the final state.